yarml/HeliumOS/docs/Building.md

 You can preprocess a [template file][Templates] with path `X` relative to the top directory with the command `make X`, for example, to generate the file `isodir/boot/grub/grub.cfg`, you would use `make isodir/boot/grub/grub.cfg`.
 Template files that get preprocessed are found in `templates/X.m4`, for file `X`

+# Known Issues
+## \`mcopy\` invocation failed
+There is a chance when you are making the iso with `make iso`(or executing a target that implicitly generates the iso like `bochs` or `qemu`), that the following or a similar error pops up: `grub-mkrescue: error: 'mcopy' invocation failed`
+That is a bug in the 4.0.33 version of mtools, as for now the only solution is to downgrade mtools to 4.0.29, or if you are reading this in the future upgrading to a newer version may solve the issue

 [Make]: https://en.wikipedia.org/wiki/Make_(software)
 [Download]: https://github.com/YavaCoco/HeliumOS/archive/refs/heads/master.zip